aosabook/500lines/data-store/chapter.md

 because changes aren't visible until the new root node address is written to disk.
 Concurrent updates are blocked by a lockfile on disk.
-The lock is acquired on first-update, and released after commit.
+The lock is acquired on first update, and released after commit.

-### Exercises for the reader
+### Exercises for the Reader

 DBDB allows many processes to read the same database at once without blocking;
 the tradeoff is that readers can sometimes retrieve stale data.
 What if we needed to be able to read some data consistently?
-For example, a common use case is reading a value and then updating it based on that value.
+A common use case is reading a value and then updating it based on that value.
 How would you write a method on `DBDB` to do this?
 What tradeoffs would you have to incur to provide this functionality?